rcalixte/wayland-book/src/surfaces-in-depth/subsurfaces.md

 ```

 The position and z-order requests here are fairly self-explanatory.
 However,
-the syncronization of the various properties of a `wl_subsurface` requires some
+the synchronization of the various properties of a `wl_subsurface` requires some
 explanation.
-These position and z-order properties are syncronized with the
+These position and z-order properties are synchronized with the
 parent surface's lifecycle.
 When a `wl_surface.commit` request is sent for the
 main surface, all of its subsurfaces have changes to their position and z-order
 applied with it.